Cypher30/qdwheig/README.md

 You should call DGETRF before DGECON to finish LU factorization for work in DGECON...

 I'm stupid lol...
 Trying to figure out why my DGECON computes such a big estimation for 1-Norm condition number...

+### 2021.12.10

+Finished v1.1 branch, try symmatric operation inside the QDWH algorithm.
+But the performance doesn't look really good...
+It is not able to beat dsyev() in small cases, and in large cases, it is faster than dsyev() but, I haven't implement other part of the QDWH-eig.
+I tried some optimization but it doesn't work very well.
+The biggest problem might be the memory copy.

+But still great work today, keep calm and carry on!